somleng/rate_center/README.md

 ### Not using Ruby?

-The [data](https://github.com/somleng/rate_center/tree/main/data) directory contains all the data in JSON files.
+The [data](https://github.com/somleng/rate_center/tree/main/data) directory contains all the data as JSON files.

 ## Updating Data